 Recognising that the science is giving us very confusing signals, one needs to follow our own instincts.
 One of those is that olive oil was never away, and so needn't come back; it's here to stay.
 But do choose the unprocessed extra virgin; it has the phytosterols that are so vital.

 Whenever we start processing a food, it loses something.
-The monounsaturated fatty acids of olives and avocados like oleic acid are Queen of the Mountain.
+The monounsaturated fatty acids of olives and avocados answer the question what is oleic acid making them Queen of the Mountain.

 Panera bread menu recipe is so easy with the help of a bread machine.